Largest single piece of equipment arrives for EGA’s mining project in Guinea

-United Arab Emirates: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced a milestone in its development of a bauxite mine in the Republic of Guinea, West Africa, as the biggest single piece of equipment for the project arrived in the country.
+United Arab Emirates, 09 October 2018: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced a milestone in its development of a bauxite mine in the Republic of Guinea, West Africa, as the biggest single piece of equipment for the project arrived in the country.

 EGA’s subsidiary Guinea Alumina Corporation is developing a bauxite mine and associated export facilities in Boké province in the largest greenfield investment in Guinea in the last four decades.
 Bauxite is the ore from which aluminium is derived.